About BSNC

 Investing in Our People

 The company is committed to preparing tomorrow’s leaders for the workforce.
-BSNC does this by providing paid internships and professional development training to qualified shareholders and descendant students each summer.
-Since 2013, there have been 62 interns.
-Currently, BSNC employs eight of those interns.
+BSNC does this by providing paid internships and professional development training to shareholders and descendant students each summer.
+Since 2013, there have been 79 interns.
+Currently, BSNC employs 13 of those interns.

 BSNC provides substantial financial support to the Beringia Settlement Trust (BST) Scholarship program.
 The Beringia Settlement Trust Scholarship program helps shareholders and their lineal descendants attain their educational and vocational goals.
 The program does this by offering scholarship, fellowship and mentorship opportunities.
 In FY23, BSNC donated $632,000 in educational funding.
-Since 1991, BSNC has provided more than $5.7 million in funding to support the post-secondary educational goals of BSNC shareholders and descendants.
-BSNC recently doubled scholarship funding for undergraduate, graduate and vocational BST student recipients.
+Since 1991, BSNC has provided more than $4.9 million in funding to support the post-secondary educational goals of BSNC shareholders and descendants.

 In addition to these benefits, BSNC provides Shareholder Bereavement Assistance in the amount of $2,500.
 The assistance is to help defray the cost of funeral expenses for an original BSNC shareholder, a lineal descendent of an original BSNC shareholder, or the spouse of a living original BSNC shareholder.